epam/ai-dial/docs/Deployment/Azure Model Deployment.md

 ## Create and Deploy OpenAI Model in Azure

-In this section, you will learn how to create an Azure OpenAI model GPT-3.5-turbo/GPT-4.
+From this instruction, you will learn how to create an Azure OpenAI model GPT-3.5-turbo/GPT-4.

 1. Login to the MS Azure portal (https://portal.azure.com/) with your credentials.
 Create an account if you do not have one.
 2. Use the search bar to look up **Azure OpenAI** and click it to navigate to the **Azure AI Services|Azure OpenAI** page.